swjz/swjz.github.io/content/project/find_courses/index.md

 +++
 # Project title.
-title = "A Six-Legged Smart Bionic Spider - Project for Embedded Systems course"
+title = "Find Courses to Take - A WeChat Mini-app"

 # Date this page was created.
-date = 2016-12-01T00:00:00
+date = 2017-05-01T00:00:00

 # Project summary to display on homepage.
 summary = """
-- Designed a mobile-controlled spider-like robot that automatically finds paths and avoids obstacles
+- Developed a WeChat Mini-app on my own to help students rate courses and professors
+- Implemented front-end with WeChat API (JavaScript) and back-end with LeanCloud BaaS
 """

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
 # tags = ["Distributed Systems"]
+share = false

 # Optional external URL for project (replaces project detail page).
 external_link = ""